stbst1/Nester/plugin_high_level/README.md

-# vscode-plogin-demo README
+# vscode-type-infer-plugin README

-This is the README for your extension "vscode-plogin-demo".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "vscode-type-infer-plugin".
+This extension assists Python developers by automatically suggesting the top 5 type annotations whenever a type hint arrow (`->`) is encountered in the code.
+After providing a brief description, the README includes detailed sections on the extension's features, requirements, settings, and more.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+This extension offers real-time type inference suggestions within VS Code.
+It activates when the user types or navigates to a function's type hint arrow (`->`).
+Below are the specifics:

+- **Type Hint Suggestions**: Automatically displays the top 5 type annotations in a dropdown menu for easy selection.
+- **Interactive Learning**: Users can click a 'Learn More' button to generate a high-level program explanation, enhancing understanding of suggested type annotations.

-For example if there is an image subfolder under your extension project workspace:
+For example, if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+\!\[Type Annotation Suggestions\]\(images/type-annotation-suggestions.png\)

+> Tip: Utilize animations to demonstrate the extension in action, such as showing the dropdown in use and the generation of explanatory text.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+This extension requires:
+- Visual Studio Code 1.50.0 or higher.
+- An active internet connection for fetching type annotations and generating explanations.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+This extension contributes to the following settings via the `contributes.configuration` extension point:

-* `myExtension.enable`: Enable/disable this extension.
+* `typeInfer.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `typeInfer.explainMode`: Set to `true` to automatically display explanations for selected annotations.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+- Delay in suggestions for large projects.
+- Inaccuracies in type suggestions for highly dynamic or complex code.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+Keep your users informed with updates to your extension.

 ### 1.0.0

-Initial release of ...
+Initial release:
+- Real-time type annotation suggestions.
+- Interactive explanations for type annotations.

 ### 1.0.1

-Fixed issue #.
+Bug fixes:
+- Improved suggestion accuracy.
+- Reduced lag in displaying suggestions.

 ### 1.1.0

-Added features X, Y, and Z.
+New features:
+- Added support for generating high-level program explanations directly in the editor.

 ---

 ## Working with Markdown

-You can author your README using Visual Studio Code.
+Visual Studio Code can be used to author your README.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+Cmd+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)